expectedbehavior/acts_as_archival/README.md

 Any models you want to be archival should have the columns `archive_number`(String) and `archived_at` (DateTime).

-i.e. `script/generate migration AddAAAToPost archive_number:string archived_at:datetime`
+i.e. `rails g migration AddAAAToPost archive_number archived_at:datetime`

-Any dependent-destroy objects connected to an AAA model will be archived with its parent.
+Any dependent-destroy model connected to an AAA model will be archived with its parent.

 ## Example